 During her undergraduate and graduate years, Heidi Schwegler practiced working with metals.
-But as she shares in this talk from BECon 2017, her time with metals taught her that they were not always the best medium for expressing her ideas and voice.
-That realization led her to develop an artistic practice focused on casting found objects in whatever materials could invert their familiar uses or meanings and render them freshly strange.
+But as she shares here, that time taught her metals were not always the best medium for expressing her ideas.
+This realization led her to develop an artistic practice focused on casting found objects in diverse materials.
+Her choice of materials aimed to invert the familiar meanings of the found objects and render them freshly strange.

 From assailing a prized housefly, to rummaging a pillow from an Aspen dump yard, to fitting a silicone doll with hyper-real castings of her own face and hands and teeth, Schwegler sketches the background work that led to her current fascination with glass.
-She then offers an overview of her rich and challenging residency with Bullseye Glass and how that experience sparked the belief that a failed piece can be “the one true one of a kind.”
+She then offers an overview of her rich and challenging residency with Bullseye Glass.
+It was a time that helped spark the guiding belief that a failed piece can be “the one true one of a kind.”